 Staff members hired after the start of the school year will be required to participate in school-based training during the school year in which they are hired, unless they can demonstrate participation in an acceptable and comparable program within the past two years.
-Verification of completed professional development will be submitted to the Director of Academic Services or a district designee.
+Verification of completed professional development will be submitted to the Assistant Superintendent or a district designee.